 - What's going on inside you?
 When you take food away, it tends to uncover what else you are going to for comfort, hope, identity, etc. This kind of awareness is where real, internal change can take place. - What's going on around you?
 Once a fast takes root, awareness of what is going on in and around you increases.
-In order to be able to join God in his work each day, it's important to pay attention to where he is at work in the lives of others, in the city and in the world. - What sticks with you?
-Whether it be a scripture, a conversation, something you saw or a thought that just won't go away, consider why that is and perhaps if God is nudging you to do something about it.
+To be able to join God in His work each day, it's important to pay attention to where He is at work in the lives of others, in the city and the world. - What sticks with you?
+Whether it be a Scripture, a conversation, something you saw or a thought that just won't go away, consider why that is and perhaps if God is nudging you to do something about it.